 Many services are either not very accessible, or very worthwhile to foreigners right now.
 The examples coming to mind are obtaining a local SIM card or in Jonas’ case getting a WeChat account.
 This whole article I haven’t even spoken about access to online shopping services, WeChat Pay, and the Uber-like taxi service Didi.
 To use those, one will need a local SIM, access to banking, and a temporary address.

-Considering that these things seem to work so well in China, I think there’d be no better way than to promote the country abroad by letting foreigners have a taste of that fully-integrated high-tech lifestyle so many Shanghainese are enjoying already in 2019.
+Considering that these things seem to work so well in China, I think there’d be no better way to promote China abroad.
+Letting foreigners have a taste of that fully-integrated high-tech lifestyle so many Shanghainese are enjoying already in 2019 is something to talk about.